rustwasm/wasm-pack/docs/src/tutorials/npm-browser-packages/index.md

-# Tutorial
+# npm Browser Package Tutorial

-The goal of this tutorial is to introduce you to the `wasm-pack` workflow.
+The goal of this tutorial is to introduce you to the `wasm-pack` workflow by building a small npm package designed to be used in a broswer application.

 This tutorial is aimed at folks who are both beginners to WebAssembly and Rust- you don't need much Rust knowledge to complete this tutorial.